South Bend Brewing Association

-South Bend Brewing Association is a historic brewery complex located at South Bend, St. Joseph County, Indiana.
+South Bend Brewing Association is a historic brewery complex located at South Bend, Indiana.
 The main plant was built in 1905, and is a large, irregularly shaped brick building with a four-story section.
 It features square corner towers and a crenellated parapet.
 A one-story, glass paneled storefront was added in the 1950s.
 A separate bottling works building was constructed in 1910.

 It was listed on the National Register of Historic Places in 2001.